Party Wall Agreement For Loft Conversion: A Detailed Guide

 • The loft is being built on top of a stand alone or detached house

-• The beam to support the loft conversion is placed over a column built for the purpose, instead of placing it inside the party wall
+• The beam to support the loft conversion is placed over a purpose built column, instead of placing it inside the party wall

-In the latter case, the beam is placed on two opposing walls that are not party walls.
+In the latter case, the beam is placed on two opposing walls that are not party walls, using purpose built columns for structural support.
 We used this solution for one of our projects, where the party wall process was particularly complicated.

 ShoreditchPenthouseLondonKitchenIslandOriginalWindowsOpen-scaled-min.jpeg